Requirements for CIC® Initial Certification and for Lapsed Certificants

 **By Job Description: a letter written by your supervisor, colleague and/or HR department is not a sufficient job description document.
 This document must be an official job description provided on the letterhead of your employer entailing your duties and requirements of the position you hold along with a signature from your manager or supervisor.

-In order to be eligible to take the initial certification exam, you must meet ALL of the following requirements:
+In order to be eligible to take the initial certification exam, you must meet ALL of the following requirements AT THE TIME OF APPLICATION:

 First-time candidates, candidates who have not successfully passed the examination, and lapsed certificants wishing to become certified again must have:

 - Completed post-secondary education in a health-related field including but not limited to medicine, nursing, laboratory technology, public health, or biology.
 A diploma RN, an LPN/LVN, DPN, and a health-related Associate's degree, Bachelor's, Master's, or Doctorate would be eligible.
 Post-secondary includes public or private universities, colleges, community colleges, etc.

 Work experience, defined as active engagement in infection prevention, determined by a current job description, for compensation, for a minimum of: